harvester/harvester/enhancements/20240528-migrate-harvester-api-to-standardized-k8s-api.md

 - If it's not idempotent, use `POST` or more matched HTTP method.
 - For list API, should use `GET` method.
 For example, `findMigratableNodes` action, it should be `GET` cause it doesn't change anything.

+#### Related Documentation Issue

+Currently, we didn't have any document for the action APIs, there is already an issue for tracking this.
+After migration, we also need to document the new APIs.

+[[Doc] Add document for action APIs · Issue #5627 · harvester/harvester](https://github.com/harvester/harvester/issues/5627)

 ### Test Plan

 Should test old and new APIs path formats, both should work as expected.